 Every type of business can attract scammers.
 Yes, there are online fund recovery scams.

 If you are a scam victim, the last thing you want to do is fall for online fund recovery scams.
 After all, you lost a pile of money on what you believed to be a legitimate business.
 Perhaps it was an online brokerage offering binary options, forex or cryptocurrency.
 Or maybe any one of dozens of other possibilities.
 In the end, you realized you were the victim of an elaborate scam.
-You were justifiably outraged and vowed to get your money back.
+You are justifiably outraged and vow to get your money back.

 He promised that he can work wonders and guaranteed you’ll get your money back — all of it.
 That’s not standard procedure.
 No fund recovery firm can promise 100 percent success.
 But you didn’t know that.
 So without having the time to ask for references or compare his retainer with those of other firms, you paid.
 Immediately afterwards, however, he disappeared.
 He didn’t respond to your email.
 Nor did he answer the phone when you called.
 There’s no way to reach him.
 In fact, you’ll never hear from him again.
 You’re now a scam victim the second time around.